-The Shropshire Compact is an agreement that sets out the “rules of engagement” for how Shropshire Council and the voluntary and community sector (VCS) should work together for the benefit of the people they serve.
+The Shropshire Compact is an agreement that sets out the “rules of engagement” for how we and the voluntary and community sector (VCS) should work together for the benefit of the people we serve.
 It's more than a document – it's also a way of working that recognises the benefits of working together better.

 The aim of the Compact is to embed good practice in partnership working.
 Its values include: